Spectrally-large scale geometry in cotangent bundles: Various ingredients in Floer theories

 In this way, the product $\ast$ realizes a product between filtered chain complexes,

 for any $a, b\in\bR$.
-In particular, we have the filtered map for any $x\in \CW^k(L,H_1)$ with $\ell_{L,H_1}(x)=a$,
+In particular, we have the filtered map for any $x\in \CW^k_{\fc_0}(L_0, L_1; H_1)$ with $\ell_{L_0, L_1; H_1}(x)=a$,

-where the right-hand side $(\CW^{*+k}(H_1\sharp H_2)[a])_{<t}\coloneqq\CW^{*+k}_{<t+a}(H_1\sharp H_2)$ for any $t\in\bR$.
+where the right-hand side $(\CW^{*+k}_{\fc_0\ast\fc_1}(L_0, L_2; H_1\sharp H_2)[a])_{<t}\coloneqq\CW^{*+k}_{\fc_0\ast\fc_1,<t+a}(L_0, L_2; H_1\sharp H_2)$ for any $t\in\bR$.

 Similarly, we can define a higher order product $\mu_3$, with the Floer perturbation data based on the moduli space of discs with $4$ punctured points on boundary.
-Denote this moduli space by $\cM_4$ and
+Denote this moduli space by $\cM_4$ and there exists